amodmulay/staxmpa/code-document.md

     -   `regions`: The array of radar rings (e.g., Adopt, Assess).
     -   `topics`: The array of technology topics added to the radar.
     -   `topicPositions`: A dictionary mapping a topic's ID to its `{x, y}` coordinates.
 This is crucial for persisting the position of manually dragged topics.
-    -   `selectedThemeId`: The ID of the currently active color theme.
+    -   `selectedThemeId`: The ID of the currently active color theme for the radar.
-    -   `customColorOverrides`: Custom colors applied to specific regions.
+    -   `customColorOverrides`: Custom colors applied to specific regions, overriding the theme.
     -   `radarSize`: The pixel dimension of the radar view, controlled by a slider.

 -   **Unidirectional Data Flow**: